Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ## Introduction

-Years of practice performing technical interviews have lead Ada to a process to improve candidate chances in a technical interview.
+Years of practice performing technical interviews have lead Ada to develop a process for interviewing.
 These steps describe a general approach and are useful to:

 - Reduce nervousness by providing the candidate with a script to follow and practice
-- Reduce the chances of misunderstanding the question
+- Reduce the chances of misunderstanding the problem
-- Encourage the candidate to engage the interviewer and convey your thought process
+- Encourage the candidate to engage the interviewer and convey their thought process

 In this lesson we will apply these steps to the following interview question: